Breadcrumbs

 Connecting scanner table

-• Focus location - Position of a focus paper (Optional)
+• Focus location (Optional) - Position of a focus grid that can help adjust the focus.

 • White reference scan length - How long you should measure the white reference in mm (Recommended around 50 mm)